hudson-newey/2rm/README.md

 "rm with guard rails"

-Wraps the rm command with a more secure, safer, and more private version
+A wrapper for the "rm" command with soft-deletes, config-based deletion, debug information, and saner defaults

-## Command line arguments
+## Additional command line arguments

+- `--overwrite` Overwrite the disk location location with zeros
 - `--hard` Do not soft-delete file
 - `--soft` Soft delete a file.
 A backup will be stored in `/tmp/2rm`
 - `--silent` Do not print out additional information priduced by 2rm.
 This is useful for scripting situations